South Carolina SC Picture Project SC Picture Project Contributors Andy Hunter

 Andy in His Own Words ...

-I'm South Carolinian through and through.
+I'm a South Carolinian through and through.
 I was born in Greenwood

 , raised in North Augusta

-, educated in Clemson and Columbia, and now serve as pastor in Denmark
+, educated in Clemson and Columbia, and served for many years as a pastor in Denmark

 , right smack in the middle of the Lowcountry of our great state!